jarun/nnn/README.md

 #### (neo)vim plugin

 `nnn` can be used as a file picker/chooser within vim or neovim.
 Find the plugin [here](https://github.com/mcchrish/nnn.vim).

+#### file picker

+To use `nnn` as a file picker and redirect the output to other programs, use [picker.sh](https://github.com/jarun/nnn/blob/master/scripts/user-scripts/picker.sh).

 #### run custom scripts